ioverho/ioverho.github.io/content/blog/Machine Learning Notes/index.md

 It can be seen as a non-linear extension of the standard deviation.
 Entropy is small when the distribution is highly concentrated, and low when highly spread.
 It is at it's maximum when the distribution is uniform.

 The base of the logarithm used can cause some confusion.
 Usually, for discrete variables, one uses base 2 and talks about *bits*, whereas for continuous distributions one uses base $e$ and talks about *nats*.
-This also depends on whether you come from a CS or maths background, though.
+This also depends on whether you come from a CS or math background, though.

 If the variable is discrete, entropy is positive, $H[p(x)] \geq 0.$